The Top 5 Skills for the Digital Age

 In a job interview, you’ll often be asked to talk about a time when you were faced with a challenging or stressful situation, and how you responded.
 Employers are always looking for employees who can deal well with dynamic problems and perform in crunch time.
 Being resilient and adaptable makes you an asset in these make it or break it moments.

 Compared to working a few decades ago, a lot of things are different in a digital age workplace.
 Instantaneous communication means that the playing field can change at the drop of a hat, meaning you can’t always plan how you’re going to respond in advance.
 Workers these days are also required to contribute in different areas depending on the situation, so you can’t always stick to your best one or two skills.

 Being resilient means that you can get up again after falling down.
 Failing isn’t necessarily a bad thing.
 Refusing to learn from your failures is.
 When your interviewer asks about a time you were challenged, they don’t want to hear that you’ve never slipped up.
 Quite the opposite - they know you’ll experience hardship, and they want to know that you can get back on track.

 Cultivating a community

 The traditional role of the community in our lives is to prop up the individual by providing a network of care and support.
-Against this backdrop, our lives are easier to maintain, and by giving back, our sense of fulfilment is higher.
-In the digital age, the meaning of community has shifted, and often taken a back seat.
+Against this backdrop, our lives are easier to maintain, and by giving back, our sense of fulfillment is higher.
+In the digital age, the meaning of community has shifted and often taken a back seat.

 When you’re part of a hypermobile and technology-dependent digital age workforce, the need for face to face interactions shrinks.
 It’s possible to have a company set up in a community, but not have any meaningful interactions with it.